fh-rabbi/Tool-R/README.md

 # Tool-R

-This tool from fazle rabby.You can easily install packages and hacking tools just one click by using this tool....
+<p>This tool from fazle rabby.You can easily install packages and hacking tools just one click by using this tool....</p>

 # installation in termux